Ultimate List of 150+ Hobbies and Interests for Your Resume [+Examples & How-to Guide]

 How are hobbies and interests different from each other?

-Interests and hobbies are closely related and often used interchangeably, but there is a subtle difference between the two.
+Interests and hobbies are closely related and often used interchangeably, but there is some subtle difference between the two.
+Hobbies tend to be more hands-on than interests, while interests tend to refer to a broader range of activities or subjects that you enjoy or find engaging.

 Examples of how hobbies and interests for a resume are different